CAKE: Confidence in Assignments via K-partition Ensembles: Related Work

 \section{Related Work}

 Assessing the quality of clustering results has been the focus of extensive prior work.
-Classical validation metrics such as the Silhouette score~\citep{rousseeuw1987, dudek2020silhouette, pavlopoulos2024}, Davies–Bouldin index~\citep{davies1979cluster}, and Calinski–Harabasz criterion~\citep{calinski1974dendrite} provide global or cluster-level assessments of compactness and separation, but they are not designed to quantify the reliability of individual assignments or to isolate unstable or ambiguous samples within a partition~\citep{arbelaitz2013extensive}.
+Classical validation metrics such as the Silhouette score~\parencite{dudek2020silhouette, pavlopoulos2024,rousseeuw1987}, Davies--Bouldin index~\parencite{davies1979cluster}, and Calinski--Harabasz criterion~\parencite{calinski1974dendrite} provide global or cluster-level assessments of compactness and separation, but they are not designed to quantify the reliability of individual assignments or to isolate unstable or ambiguous samples within a partition~\parencite{arbelaitz2013extensive}.

-Clustering ensembles aim to improve robustness by aggregating multiple partitions, using techniques such as co-association matrices or consensus functions~\citep{strehl2002, fred2005, ink2022} and more recent ensemble-selection approaches~\citep{golalipour2021ensemble_selection}.
-While effective at stabilizing global structure, these methods typically do not provide per-point confidence scores~\citep{boongoen2018survey, zhang2022}.
-Their focus lies in producing a single consensus clustering, rather than quantifying how reliably each point is assigned across runs~\citep{topchy2005clustering}.
+Clustering ensembles aim to improve robustness by aggregating multiple partitions, using techniques such as co-association matrices or consensus functions~\parencite{fred2005, ink2022, strehl2002} and more recent ensemble-selection approaches~\parencite{golalipour2021ensemble_selection}.
+While effective at stabilizing global structure, these methods typically do not provide per-point confidence scores~\parencite{boongoen2018survey, zhang2022}.
+Their focus lies in producing a single consensus clustering, rather than quantifying how reliably each point is assigned across runs~\parencite{topchy2005clustering}.
 As a result, the consensus output can obscure localized disagreement in regions near cluster boundaries or in heterogeneous areas of the data, making it difficult to identify unstable points.
 When point-level information is available (e.g., via co-association counts), it is usually an intermediate artifact used to form the consensus rather than an explicit confidence score for diagnosing assignments.
 Moreover, ensemble aggregation is typically driven by partition agreement and does not incorporate pointwise geometric evidence of assignment quality into the confidence signal.